rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ### Code Example

-Here is a very convoluted (and arguably, not a very good) parsing code that is intended only to demonstrate `ErrWarn` benefits.
+Here is a very convoluted (and arguably, not a very good) parsing code that is intended only to demonstrate the `ErrWarn` benefits.

 This code will parse _ByteStrings_ like "id last-first-name dept boss2" to produce, if successful, a hard-coded: id, name, department, and boss name: